Cẩm Ly: Reception

 From 2001 to 2006, she was always voted to be one of the top 10 favorite singer of Green Wave Awards.

-She was one of the pioneers for giving free concert for students as she had a liveshows at 5 different dormitories in Ho Chi Minh City.
+She was one of the pioneers for giving free concert for students as she held live shows at 5 different dormitories in Ho Chi Minh City.

 In June 2015, YouTube introduced Music Insight and she was the only Vietnamese singer to have the highest views on YouTube.
 The static was rated from September 2014 to June 2015 based on Content ID, she had totally 757 million of views, the second was Dam Vinh Hung (450 million views).